KyungjinJPark/animated-weather/README.md

 I dipped my feet in the world of web animations using the `react-spring` animation library.
 I used `react-spring` to animate the transitions between weather displays among other smaller things.
 The *cute* sun and snowman animations are stored as something called `lottie` files.
 These are lightweight vector-based animations built for the web and developed by Airbnb.
 I also added a dark/light mode feature that changes depending on time period of the displayed weather.

+I also performed a naive `Docker`ization of the app.
+Now I can deploy it with ease to AWS or AWS.

 ## The Production Build

 The working app is hosted [here](https://kyungjinjpark.github.io/animated-weather/) courtesy of GitHub pages.
 No more bug, no more downlaoding.